5. Cutting data of interest from SQW files and objects

 Warning

-In contrast to cutting without a projection change, when changing projections [] and [0] have different meanings.
+In contrast to cutting without a projection change, when changing projections [] and [0] may behave differently.

-• [] will take the number of bins in the source dimension
+• [] takes the number of bins in the source dimension

-• [0] will take the step length in the source dimension
+• [0] takes the step length in the source dimension

 Cutting with [0] may lead to strange or incorrect results when changing projections.
 E.g. a q-step of 0.01 may be reasonable in a linear projection, but when transformed to a spherical or cylindrical projection it may be used as the step size for the \(\phi\) binning range (-180:180 ), creating 36000 bins in \(\phi\) direction, which may be problematic.